 The College has significant reliance on the Education Skills Funding Agency (ESFA) for its funding.
-In 2021/22 the funding body provided 71% of the College's total income (2020/21: 73%).
-This is an decrease on the previous year due to increase in 'other income' streams including return of commercial income post covid.
+In 2022/23 the funding body provided 67.6% of the College's total income (2021/22: 71%).
+This is a decrease on the previous year due to increase in 'other income' streams including return of commercial income post Covid and the increase in GMCA adult grants following receipt of exceptional support grant in the year.

 The College has one subsidiary company, Quest (Pennine) Ltd. The principal activities of the company are the provision of educational training, conference events and sports lettings.
 Any surpluses generated by the company are transferred to the College under deed of covenant.
-In the current year, the surplus generated was £109k (2020/21:£74k).
+In the current year, the surplus generated was £101k (2021/22: £109k).